From a diminutive of the given name SIMON (1)

 From Middle English sterre

 "star".
-This was usually a nickname, but it was also a rare given name.
-It could also occasionally be a sign name from the name of an inn called The Star.
+This was usually a nickname, but it could also occasionally be a sign name from the name of an inn called the Star.

 Originally indicated a person from Stairaird, a town in Scotland.